-Covid-19 has proven to put so many Canadians in a financial pickle that they simply don’t know what to do.
+Covid-19 has put so many Canadians in a financial pickle that they don’t know what to do.

-It’s a time where personal finance plays a massive role in our lives and Covid-19 is freaking people out.
+It’s a time when personal finance plays a massive role in our lives, and Covid-19 is freaking people out.

-That’s the easiest and most polite way that I can put it because Canadians are legit scared right now.
+That’s the easiest and most polite way I can put it because Canadians are legitimately scared right now.

-The world is scared about what’s next around the corner and how this pandemic and financial crisis will improve and when.
+The world is scared about what’s next around the corner, how this pandemic and financial crisis will improve, and when.

-Not everyone has the ability to work from home with many companies laying off or closing down.
+Not everyone can work from home, with many companies laying off or closing down.

-What once was a relatively a simple work day has now been turned upside down.
+What was a relatively simple workday has now been turned upside down.

-By continuing to live with little or without emergency savings and high consumer debt can be detrimental.
+Living with little or no emergency savings and high consumer debt can be detrimental.

 Get Results With A Finance Checklist

-A five-year plan is a list of what you want to accomplish in five years.
-It’s a pretty easy concept I guess.
+A five-year plan lists what you want to accomplish in five years.
+It’s a pretty easy concept, I guess.

-We consider a financial checklist to be a monthly look into our money trends.
+We consider a financial checklist a monthly look into our money trends.

-Essentially what you are doing is taking the results of your budget and breaking it down.
+Essentially, you are taking the results of your budget and breaking it down.

 - Are we spending too much?